Kshitijv24/Learning-Unity-Game-Engine/README.md

 }

 	- this way we can keep the same name for all the functions and can still call different functions by just changing the parameters

+DATE:	03-01-2022

+	- we can even call the function with the same name and same data type without any error buy just changing the number of parameters

+	for example

+	 public void Print(int i, int j){
+        Debug.Log("Print(int i, int j) is getting called");
+        Debug.Log(i);
+        Debug.Log(j);
+    }

+	- and we can call this function by this

+	fun.Print(2, 3);

+51. Understanding NameSpaces in Unity C# Scripting

+	- by using namespaces we can use others prewritten code without writing them form scratch by ourself

+	- for example if we remove using UnityEngine form any C# script that we create in unity than all the functions that depend on UnityEngine API are not gonna work like MonoBehaviour and rigidbody

+	- we can also remove using UnityEngine from top and still keep using MonoBehaviour and rigidbody and all the functions that depend on it by adding this in front of them "UnityEngine."

+	- for example

+	- UnityEngine.MonoBehaviour

+	- UnityEngine.Rigidbody rb;

+	- Nested NameSpaces

+	- another example of this is Text or UI in Unity

+	- we can only use UI functions in unity if we add this at the top of the C# script "using UnityEngine.UI;" Text text;

+	- or we can do this "UnityEngine.UI.Text text;"

+	- this way we can use nested namespaces means a namespace inside another namespace

+	- Creating our own NameSpaces

+	- we created an namespace C# script called "CustomNameSpaceScript"

+	- in that we created an class called "Utilities"

+	- inside that class we created an satatic function called "PrintHelloWorld"

+	- we created it satatic so we don't have to make an instense of that class

+	- we can just use it by using it's class name

+	- we are using UnityEngine api so that we can call Debug.Log function

+	- here is that NameSpace C# Script

+using UnityEngine;

+namespace CustomNameSpace{
+    public class Utilities{
+        public static void PrintHelloWorld(){
+            Debug.Log("Hellow World");
+        }
+    }
+}

+	- now we are gonna use our custom namespace C# script in another C# script

+public class NameSpaceScript : MonoBehaviour
+{
+    void Start(){
+        CustomNameSpace.Utilities.PrintHelloWorld();
+    }
+}

+	- like all the other namespaces we can use our namespace class like this calling the nested namespace first than the function name like

+	- CustomNameSpace.Utilities.PrintHelloWorld();

+	- or we can use it like we use UnityEngine namespace

+	- like this

+using CustomNameSpace;

+public class NameSpaceScript : MonoBehaviour
+{
+    void Start(){
+        Utilities.PrintHelloWorld();
+    }
+}